jq36/hcde-410-final/README.md

 ---

+## **File Descriptions**

+### **1. Distribution of App Categories.jpg**
+This image visualizes the distribution of app categories within the dataset, providing insights into the prevalence of different app types.

+### **2. Final.ipynb**
+This Jupyter Notebook contains the full implementation of the project, including data preprocessing, exploratory data analysis (EDA), model training, and evaluation.

+### **3. LICENSE**
+The project is distributed under the MIT License, which specifies the terms for reusing and distributing the code and content.

+### **4. README.md**
+This file provides an overview of the project, including objectives, methodology, deliverables, and file descriptions.

+### **5. Short Scientific Report.ipynb**
+A concise version of the project report in Jupyter Notebook format, summarizing key findings and visualizations.

+### **6. distribution_of_app_rating_bycategory.jpg**
+This image shows the distribution of user ratings across different app categories, highlighting trends and variations in user satisfaction.

+### **7. googleplaystore.csv**
+The dataset used for the project, containing detailed information about Google Play Store apps, including features such as category, size, price, installs, and user ratings.

+### **8. plot_feature_importances.jpg**
+This image visualizes the feature importance scores from the Random Forest model, illustrating which attributes most strongly influence user ratings.

+---
 ## **Objectives**
 1. Analyze the relationship between various app attributes (e.g., category, size, price) and user ratings.
 2. Build and evaluate a predictive model for estimating app ratings.